ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 380 D=D+INT(3*RND(1)-l)
 ```

-we get back 0,1,2 which is adjusted to -1,0,1
+the possible values from RND are 0,1,2 which are adjusted to -1,0,1

 so let's quickly port it to Java and play!

 ### Java monster chasing

-The program is ported to Java with minimal additions , mostly to support the equivalent of GOTO's and the fact that
+The program is ported to Java maintaining the exact structure and variable names, with minimal additions mostly
-the BASIC program can re-RUN it self (good old times!).
+to support the equivalent of GOTO's and the fact that the BASIC program can re-RUN it self (good old times!).

-Here is the Java version, with a coding approach that throws everything we know about software engineering out of the window,
-but let's assume we are in 1979!
+Here is the Java version, which is very "ugly" by today's software engineering standards, but let's enjoy its simplicity and assume we are in 1979!

 ```java
 public class MonsterChaseOriginal {